 Notwithstanding any other articles which may be added or incorporated, the provisions of Articles I through III and this sentence will be controlling.
 Any additional articles inconsistent with Section 408(a) and related regulations will be invalid.

 This agreement will be amended as necessary to comply with the provisions of the Code and the related regulations.
-Other amendments may be made with the consent of the persons whose signatures appear below.
+Other amendments may be made with the consent of the Custodian named on the application.

 1. Investment of Account Assets